The Pythagorean Theorem and The Maya Long Count

 The research on Science in Ancient

-the light of the positional level numbers/fractals of the
+light of the positional level numbers/fractals of the maya

-maya long count.
-Various essays deal with the possible
+long count.
+Various essays deal with the possible extension

-extension of the Pythagorean Theorem to the third power (to
+of the Pythagorean Theorem to the third power (to the cube)

-the cube) in relation to the mathematical and geometrical
+in relation to the mathematical and geometrical appearance of

-appearance of the maya long count fractals within progressive
+the maya long count fractals within progressive series

 It would appear that the 3-4-5 right triangle, and its multiples

-Theorem to the cube produces the exact series of multiples
+the cube produces the exact series of multiples within the maya

-within the maya long count, something difficult to
+long count, something difficult to attribute to chance.

-one able to achieve a translation between right triangles
+able to achieve a translation between right triangles on a series

-on a series of progression, but this is achieved through the
+of progression, but this is achieved through the maya

-the Pythagorean Theorem and the Maya Long Count".
-I would
+Pythagorean Theorem and the Maya Long Count".
+I would appreciate

 Charles William Johnson